Everyone's Waiting (song): Video

-The video for "Everyone's Waiting" was filmed in Byron Bay and directed by Natasha Pincus At the ARIA Music Awards of 2012, it won ARIA Award for Best Video.
+The video for "Everyone's Waiting" was filmed in Byron Bay and directed by Natasha Pincus At the ARIA Music Awards of 2012, it won Best Video.

 Review

-Nick Bassett from Chart Shaker reviewed the song saying: "‘Everyone’s Waiting’ serves up yet another stunning vocal from the singer and the lyrics deliver what could be interpreted as a devastatingly personal summation [as to] why she chose to take that break following a well-documented struggle to express herself after two massively successful albums."
+Nick Bassett from Chart Shaker reviewed the song saying: "'Everyone's Waiting' serves up yet another stunning vocal from the singer and the lyrics deliver what could be interpreted as a devastatingly personal summation [as to] why she chose to take that break following a well-documented struggle to express herself after two massively successful albums."

-Simone Ubaldi from Beat Music reviewed the song, saying: "...it’s actually quite a lovely song.
-It’s affecting, it’s genuine, has a simple melody and a warm arrangement.
+Simone Ubaldi from Beat Music reviewed the song, saying: "...it's actually quite a lovely song.
+It's affecting, it's genuine, has a simple melody and a warm arrangement.
 But if you stop and think about it, the song is a very sweet exercise in self-pity, and that, from Missy Higgins, is unbearable.

 Sean Holio from Cooltry said the song is "melodically charming".